openshift/enhancements/enhancements/console/internationalization.md

 We will also modify our existing file conversion tools to handle translation files spread across multiple packages so we can easily export/import translation files.

+Translation of the login page will be handled by [oauth-server](https://github.com/openshift/oauth-server), which will check for request `Accept-Language` header.
+If the header is missing in the request, `oauth-server` will default to English language for localization.

+[oauth-server](https://github.com/openshift/oauth-server) contains the default OKD login templates.
+Custom templates are stored in the [oauth-templates](https://github.com/openshift/oauth-templates) repository and will also need to be updated for the other brands like the OCP and OpenShift Dedicated login pages.
+In case of any changes in these repositories, Console-Team will be responsible for syncing those changes between them.

+Since there are only a small number of strings that rarely change, the localized strings for each of the supported languages will be directly hardcoded into the `oauth-server`, so we don't have to load them during runtime.
+These strings are to be included in the console repository and the i18next-parser will add them into the files sent to the Globalization team for translation.
+Afterwards the console team will contribute them back to the [oauth-server](https://github.com/openshift/oauth-server).

 ### Risks and Mitigations

 **Risk**: All text is not translated.